Skip to main content

 2. Updates the order or event payment status to match

-3. Runs any automations you’ve set up for payment status changes (e.g. send a confirmation email when an order is paid)
+3. Runs any automations you’ve set up for payment status changes (for example, send a confirmation email when an order is paid)

 5. Generates gift cards if the order includes virtual gift card products